Abelarm/UCLRemoteStudyEventDispatcher/INSTALL.md

 use this link https://www.rabbitmq.com/download.html

-If you want to enable SSL communications in /data you can find an example of configuration file for rabbitMQ
+If you want to enable SSL communications in /data you can find an example of configuration file.
+For rabbitMQ
 reference: https://www.rabbitmq.com/ssl.html

 ensure that RabbitMQ works.